There are 65 articles in this category.

 When Syn Martinez walked into the arena, he didn’t notice the stares.
 As a 6-foot-2 tattooed black man who often wears T-shirts emblazoned with the words “Afro Brutality,” a guy gets accustomed to things.

 Beside him was Sarah Grey, an athlete at Martinez’s affiliate, CrossFit Harlem.
-She’s a 5-foot-7… Continue Reading
+She’s a… Continue Reading

 Krista Guloien is an Olympic rower who brought home a silver medal for Canada last year.
 She’s also now a CrossFit athlete.